Tiger FM

 By Ronald Ssemagonja

 President Yoweri Museveni did not attend.
-The candidates who were present included Frank Bulira, Nandala Mafabi, Robert Kyagulanyi, Mugisha Muntu, Kasibante Robert, Joseph Mabirizi and Mubarak Munyagwa.
+The candidates present included Frank Bulira, Nandala Mafabi, Robert Kyagulanyi, Mugisha Muntu, Kasibante Robert, Joseph Mabirizi, and Mubarak Munyagwa.

-All the candidates said they believe they can lead Uganda if elected on 15 January 2026.
+All the candidates asserted that they believe they can lead Uganda if elected on 15 January 2026.

-From left : Candidate Mugisha Muntu, Candidate Frank Burira, candidate Robert Kyagulanyi, candidate Nandala Mafabi and candidate Joseph Mabirizi.
+From left: candidates Mugisha Muntu, Frank Bulira, Robert Kyagulanyi, Nandala Mafabi, and Joseph Mabirizi.

 Today, Uganda joins the world in marking International AIDS Day.
-Recently, during the Philly Bongole Lutaaya Day, the Uganda AIDS Commission Director General, Dr Nelson Musoba, said Uganda has made progress but still needs more effort to reduce new infections and fight stigma.
-Rt Rev. Sheldon Mwesigwa also urged religious and community leaders to support HIV prevention and care so that Uganda can achieve the goal of ending AIDS by 2030.
+Recently, during Philly Bongole Lutaaya Day, the Uganda AIDS Commission Director-General, Dr Nelson Musoba, stated that Uganda has made progress but still needs to do more to reduce new infections and combat stigma.
+Rt Rev. Sheldon Mwesigwa also called on religious and community leaders to support HIV prevention and care, emphasising the importance of collective effort for Uganda to achieve the goal of ending AIDS by 2030.